Forecast Accuracy Measurement with MAPE and WMAPE

-A major difficulty that arises with MAPE is that if there is any instance where the base in any individual percent error calculation is zero, the result cannot be calculated.
+A major difficulty that arises with MAPE is that if there is any instance where the base in any individual percentage error calculation is zero, the result cannot be calculated.
 This is often referred to as the divide by zero problem.
 Various work-arounds have been used to deal with this issue, but none of them are mathematically correct.
-Perhaps the biggest problem arises when MAPE is used to assess the historical errors associated with different forecasting models with a view to selecting the best model.
-Thus MAPE is totally unsuitable for assessing in this way any item with an intermittent demand pattern.
+Another issue is that low volume items usually exhibit high percentage errors, so an unweighted average across all items can tend to overstate the error.

 If MAPE is being used to summarise accuracy across a number of products there is the additional disadvantage that it does not give any greater weighting to fast-moving as compared to slow-moving products.
 Because slow-moving products tend to exhibit high percentage errors, MAPE may tend to overstate the average error across a product family or total business.

-Weighted Mean Absolute Percentage Error, as the name suggests, is a measure that gives greater importance to faster selling products.
-Thus it overcomes one of the potential drawbacks of MAPE.
-There is a very simple way to calculate WMAPE.
-This involves adding together the absolute errors at the detailed level, then calculating the total of the errors as a percentage of total sales.
-This method of calculation leads to the additional benefit that it is robust to individual instances when the base is zero, thus overcoming the divide by zero problem that often occurs with MAPE.
+Weighted Mean Absolute Percentage Error, as the name suggests, is a measure that weights the errors by product volume, thus overcoming one of the main drawbacks of MAPE.
+There is a very easy way to calculate WMAPE.
+This involves simply adding together the absolute errors at the detailed level, then calculating the total of the absolute error as a percentage of total sales (or total forecast).
+This method of calculation avoids the divide by zero problem that can be a major problem with MAPE.

 WMAPE is a highly useful measure and is becoming increasingly popular both in corporate KPIs and for operational use.
 It is easily calculated and gives a concise forecast accuracy measurement that can be used to summarise performance at any detailed level across any grouping of products and/or time periods.
 If a measure of accuracy required this is calculated as 100 - WMAPE.